-None of us chose our mother and for the most part mothers don’t choose to fail in their duties to educate their children but as Jane understood from life and conveyed in her novels, it happens all the time, as she wrote, it’s “the fate of thousands” (Emma, ch 53).
-Good mothers were like truly accomplished women to Mr Darcy and bad mothers were commonplace.
+None of us chose our mother and for the most part, mothers don’t choose to fail in their duties to educate their children.
+But as Jane understood from life and conveyed in her novels, it happens all the time, as she wrote, it’s “the fate of thousands” (Emma, ch 53).
+In Jane’s view, bad mothers were commonplace and good mothers were like “truly accomplished” women to Mr Darcy.

-So what can be done?
+If one believes they are sharing in “the fate of thousands,” what can be done?
 Find another source of moral education.
-As we’ll see in the novel examples, mothers are replaceable and Jane doesn’t limit the role of replacement mothers to biological mothers, or to women, or even to people.
+As we’ll see in the novel examples, mothers are replaceable and Jane doesn’t limit the role of replacement mothers to mothers, or to women, or even to people.

-Men were capable of –and often necessary to– provide moral education.
-In Jane’s family, her father provided education to his children and other (male) students, and he also seemed to be a source of moral education based on this letter to his 14 year-old son Frank as he was setting off on his naval career:
+Men were capable of, and often necessary to, provide moral education.
+In Jane’s family, her father provided education to his children and other (male) pupils.
+He also seemed to be a source of moral education based on this letter to his 14-year-old son Frank as he was setting off on his naval career:

 “Your behavior, as a member of society, to the individuals around you may be also of great importance to your future well-doing, and certainly will to your present happiness and comfort.
 You may either by a contemptuous, unkind and selfish manner create disgust and dislike; or by affability, good humour and compliance, become the object of esteem and affection; which of these very opposite paths ‘tis your interest to pursue I need not say.”